-■ Running programs: See "Program Run" on page 382
+■ Running programs: See "Program Run" on page 398

-2.1 The TNC 320
+2.1 The TNC 620

 HEIDENHAIN TNC controls are workshop-oriented contouring controls that enable you to program conventional machining operations right at the machine in an easy-to-use conversational programming language.
-They are designed for milling and drilling machine tools, as well as machining centers, with up to five axes.
+They are designed for milling and drilling machines, as well as machining centers, with up to five axes.
 You can also change the angular position of the spindle under program control.